KevinMcT/imbalanced/index.md

 We used to be quite "hardcore" raiders raiding more or less every day however, this time around we're setting out sights on a bit more casual progression.
-And with that said, we hope that we can find some like minded people to share the nostalgia wiht as we clear out the different raids when they're released.
+And with that said, we hope that we can find some like minded people to share the nostalgia with as we clear out the different raids when they're released.

 ### Raid Times